Kumi Naidoo: Greenpeace

-The Amnesty International Period
+Amnesty International

 On 21 December 2017, Amnesty International appointed Kumi Naidoo as its next Secretary-General.
-In August 2018 Kumi succeed Salil Shetty, who served two terms in Amnesty International as the Secretary-General from 2010.
+In August 2018 Naidoo succeed Salil Shetty, who served two terms in Amnesty International as the Secretary-General from 2010.
 The Secretary General is the leader and main spokesperson for Amnesty International and the Chief Executive of its International Secretariat.
-Kumi started his role at Amnesty with an opening session from Africa.
+Naidoo started his role at Amnesty with an opening session from Africa.

 In 2019 Amnesty International admitted to a hole in its budget of about £17m in donor money to the end of 2020.
-In order to deal with the budgetary crisis Kumi Naidoo announced to staff that the organization's headquarters would cut almost 100 jobs as a part of urgent restructuring.
+In order to deal with the budgetary crisis Naidoo announced to staff that the organization's headquarters would cut almost 100 jobs as a part of urgent restructuring.
 Unite the Union, the UK's biggest trade union, said the redundancies were a direct result of "overspending by the organisation’s senior leadership team" and have occurred "despite an increase in income".

 The crisis at Amnesty International became public in 2018 when Gaëtan Mootoo, 65, a researcher of three decades, died by suicide at Amnesty's Paris office, leaving a note blaming work pressures and a lack of support from management.
 A review found Mootoo's pleas for help had been ignored.

-According to Mootoo's former collaborator, Salvatore Saguès, "Gaëtan’s case is merely the tip of the iceberg at Amnesty.
+According to Mootoo's former collaborator, Salvatore Saguès, "Gaëtan's case is merely the tip of the iceberg at Amnesty.
 A huge amount of suffering is caused to employees.
 Since the days of Salil Shetty, when top management were being paid fabulous salaries, Amnesty has become a multinational where the staff are seen as dispensable.
 Human resources management is a disaster and nobody is prepared to stand up and be counted.
-The level of impunity granted to Amnesty’s bosses is simply unacceptable."
+The level of impunity granted to Amnesty's bosses is simply unacceptable."
 After none of Amnesty's managers were held accountable for the poor working conditions and systematic misspending by Amnesty international secretariat, a group of workers petitioned for Naidoo's resignation.
 On 5 December 2019 Naidoo resigned from Amnesty International citing ill health.
 Naidoo said, "Now more than ever, the organisation needs a secretary general who is fighting fit and can see through its mandate with vitality that this role, this institution, and the mission of universal human rights deserve.".

-Current Period
+Later work

 In May 2016, Naidoo became the Founding Chair of Africans Rising, a Pan-African movement of people and organisations, working for justice, peace and dignity.
-The organization play a critical role on the continent pushing governments, business, and even established global and national NGOs to focus on challenges African’s deem critical, including demands for a fair global trading system, concrete action to address the effects of climate change and the creation and strengthening of a representative coalition to protect our natural resources and the environment.
+The organization play a critical role on the continent pushing governments, business, and even established global and national NGOs to focus on challenges Africans deem critical, including demands for a fair global trading system, concrete action to address the effects of climate change and the creation and strengthening of a representative coalition to protect our natural resources and the environment.
 Naidoo continues to serve Africans Rising in a non-executive role capacity with the official title of Global Ambassador.